 As Development Coordinator Edwin is fascinated with the personalized approach he's able to have with our partners and stakeholders.
 Edwin has worked in Project Management in companies like the Chamber of Commerce and industry events such as the Australian Performing Arts Market presented by the Australia Council and Brisbane Powerhouse.
 He's currently a partner with Spread Creative Agency in Brisbane.
 Edwin holds a Bachelor Degree in Industrial Engineering and a Masters in Creative Industries from Queensland University of Technology.

 Cassandra has worked in marketing with various arts organisations in the past, including the Judith Wright Centre of Contemporary Arts, Brisbane Powerhouse and Crack Theatre Festival (TiNA).
 Cassandra has a Bachelor of Education (Secondary) and a Bachelor of Applied Theatre, and also has worked as a playwright, performer and producer.
-She is currently the Creative Producer of THAT Production Company, her theatre company based in Ipswich, having presented works for the Story Arts Festival Ipswich, Ipswich Festival, and Anywhere Theatre Festival, and at various venues across South East Queensland.
+She currently also works as the Creative Producer of THAT Production Company, a theatre company based in Ipswich, having presented works for the Story Arts Festival Ipswich, Ipswich Festival, and Anywhere Theatre Festival, and at various venues across South East Queensland.